DECA(LEGAL) - LEAVES AND ABSENCES: FAMILY AND MEDICAL LEAVE

 Certification—Military Caregiver Leave

-When an employee takes military caregiver leave, a district may require the employee to obtain a certification completed by an authorized health-care provider of the covered service member.
-In addition, the district may request that the employee and/or covered service member address in the certification the information at 29 C.F.R.
+When leave is taken to care for a covered servicemember with a serious injury or illness, an employer may require the employee to obtain a certification completed by an authorized health-care provider of the covered servicemember.
+The employer may request that the health-care provider provide the information described at 29 C.F.R.
+825.310(b).
+In addition, the employer may request that the employee and/or covered servicemember address in the certification the information described at 29 C.F.R.
 825.310(c).
-The district may also require the employee to provide confirmation of a covered family relationship to the seriously injured or ill service member.
+The employer may require the employee to provide confirmation of a covered family relationship to the seriously injured or ill servicemember pursuant to 29 C.F.R.
+825.122(j).

-A district may use DOL optional form WH-385, or another form containing the same basic information, for this certification.
-The district may not require information beyond that specified in the regulations.
-A district must accept as sufficient certification "invitational travel orders" ("ITOs") or "invitational travel authorizations" ("ITAs") issued to any family member to join an injured or ill service member at his or her bedside.
+DOL optional form WH-385, WH-385-V, or another form containing the same basic information, may be used by the employer for this certification; however, no information may be required beyond that specified by 29 C.F.R.
+825.310.
+An employer must accept as sufficient certification invitational travel orders (ITOs) or invitational travel authorizations (ITAs) issued to any family member to join an injured or ill servicemember at his or her bedside.
+An employer must accept as sufficient certification of the servicemember's serious injury or illness documentation indicating the servicemember's enrollment in the U.S. Department of Veterans Affairs Program of Comprehensive Assistance for Family Caregivers.

 29 C.F.R.
 825.310